 River fishing is tough for some species in August.
-Take trout for example.
-Flows are low and clear, major hatches have ended; the water has warmed so cold-water loving trout are lethargic.
-Catching river trout in August can be difficult, but not so with smallmouth bass.
+Take trout, for example.
+Flows are low and clear, major hatches have ended; the water has warmed, so cold-water loving trout are lethargic.
+In August, catching river trout can be difficult, but not so with smallmouth bass.

-Without a doubt the number one item on a river smallmouth's menu are crawfish.
-Crawfish thrive in the same kinds of rivers and streams where smallmouth do well.
-Rivers that have rocks, boulders, gravel, ledges and the occasional log, stump or downed tree and some current provide idea habitat for bass and crawdads.
+Without a doubt, the number one item on a river smallmouth's menu is crawfish.
+Crawfish thrive in the same rivers and streams where smallmouth do well.
+Rivers that have rocks, boulders, gravel, ledges, the occasional log, stump, or downed tree, and some current provide ideal habitat for bass and crawdads.
 But crawdads are not the only thing river smallies feast on.
-There are plenty of aquatic insects in these clear, free-flowing streams, and smallmouth gorge on both the larval stages and the adults when they're available.
-You'll find mayflies, stoneflies, caddis flies and big, juicy, ugly hellgrammites, which are the larva of a dobsonfly, to be very common in most any smallmouth river.
+There are plenty of aquatic insects in these clear, free-flowing streams and smallmouth gorge on both the larval stages and the adults when they're available.
+You'll find mayflies, stoneflies, caddisflies, and big, juicy, ugly hellgrammites, the larva of a dobsonfly, to be very common in most any smallmouth river.

 Streams and rivers are home to an array of minnow species, too.
-There are a wide assortment of minnows, dace, darters, shiners, chubs and sculpins that smallies feast on.
-Most minnow species are darker in color, which you should keep in mind when selecting lures or flies.
+There is a wide assortment of minnows, dace, darters, shiners, chubs, and sculpins that smallies feast on.
+Most minnow species are darker in color, which you should consider when selecting lures or flies.
 With so many food sources to choose from, a myriad of lures and flies will tempt river bass.
-That's one reason impressionistic lures and flies, like tubes, twister tails, Wooly Buggers and Muddlers, do yeoman's work on brown bass in moving water.
-They have the potential in imitate a lot of things that smallmouths eat.
-Smallmouth will even eat things like frogs, mice and moths if given the chance.
+That's one reason impressionistic lures and flies, like tubes, twister tails, Wooly Buggers, and Muddlers, do yeoman's work on brown bass in moving water.
+They have the potential to imitate a lot of things that smallmouths eat.
+If given a chance, smallmouths will even eat things like frogs, mice, and moths.

 One of the attractions of summer smallmouth is the simplicity.
-You really don't need a bunch of fancy gear to be successful.
-You can wade or float in a canoe or kayak and fish from the watercraft or get out at prime locations.
-The water is usually warm enough in the summer you don't really even need waders, but a pair of old sneakers are a good idea.
+You don't need a bunch of fancy gear to be successful.
+You can wade or float in a canoe or kayak, fish from the watercraft, or get out at prime locations.
+The water is usually warm enough in the summer you don't even need waders, but a pair of old sneakers is a good idea.
 A medium-light spinning outfit is perfect for those wanting to fish with spinning tackle.
 Reels spooled with 4- to 8-pound test line are fine, but you might want to add a barrel swivel and a short length of heavier fluorocarbon for a leader.
 Rocks and the sandpaper-like mouths of bass can quickly chafe lighter line.

-You don't really need a huge selection of lures for river smallmouth.
-In fact, there are a half dozen that will meet 99% of your needs.
-Tube jigs do a great job of imitating a good cross section of things that bass eat.
-Tubes can imitate minnows, crayfish and other prey.
+You don't need a huge selection of lures for river smallmouth.
+There are a half dozen that will meet 99% of your needs.
+Tube jigs do a great job imitating a good cross-section of things that bass eat.
+Tubes can imitate minnows, crayfish, and other prey.
 A 3- to 4-inch tube in a darker color is about right to mimic smallmouth forage.
-Opt for a jig head the can be inserted into the tube to allow the bait to slide over bottom and obstructions without getting snagged.
+Opt for a jig head inserted into the tube to allow the bait to slide over the bottom and obstructions without getting snagged.
 Select a jig head between 1/16- and 1/4 ounce that allows the lure to slip and slide along the bottom without becoming lodged.
-Tubes are great because you can swim them, hop them, and bounce them all with good results in everything from pocket water, behind boulders, along seams, in riffles or dredge deeper pools.
+Tubes are great because you can swim them, hop them, and bounce them with good results in everything from pocket water, behind boulders, along seams, in riffles or dredge deeper pools.

 Your river arsenal should also include a few crankbaits and minnow baits.
-Summer thunderstorms that cause rivers to rise and discolor means it’s the perfect time to try crankbaits.
+Summer thunderstorms that cause rivers to rise and discolor mean it’s the perfect time to try crankbaits.
 The vibration caused by a wiggling crankbait help smallies zero in on the bait.
 They also have a much more animated action to trigger smallmouths that might be semi-active.
-A variety of colors will work from crawdad tones to more silvery finishes that might imitate minnows and bright colors that are more visible when waters are cloudy.
-Square-lipped cranks that can bounce off rocks and boulders excel and it’s good to have a couple with longer lips to probe the deepest holes.
+Various colors will work, from crawdad tones to more silvery finishes that might imitate minnows and bright colors that are more visible when waters are cloudy.
+Square-lipped cranks that can bounce off rocks and boulders excel, and it’s good to have a couple with longer lips to probe the deepest holes.